 SOCIAL ENTERPRISE: We believe trust is an essential part of building community.
 Organizations whose social goals outweigh profits build trust.

 PAY WHAT YOU CAN: There is no “suggested” pricing.
-Diners may donate what they can afford – in terms of money, produce, or time.
+Guests may donate what they choose – in terms of money, produce, or time.
 Prosperous communities support and celebrate every member, regardless of their means.

 GUESTS CHOOSE THEIR PORTIONS: Guests specify what they want and how much of each item.
 Choice is empowering and reduces food waste.